Baralaba, Queensland: Economy

 The local economy revolves around beef production and more recently coal mining.

 Education

-Baralaba P-10 State School is a government primary and secondary (Prep-10) school for boys and girls at 1 Power Street (24.1810°S 149.8097°E).
+Baralaba State School is a government primary and secondary (Prep-10) school for boys and girls at 1 Power Street (24.1810°S 149.8097°E).
 In 2017, the school had an enrolment of 90 students with 12 teachers (9 full-time equivalent) and 15 non-teaching staff (9 full-time equivalent).

-The nearest secondary schools offering Years 11 and 12 are located in Moura and Biloela.
+The nearest government secondary school offering Years 11 and 12 is Moura State High School in Moura to the south.

 Amenities

 Baralaba Golf Club has a 9-hole golf course and is located on Alberta Road.